 Italy Train Routes MapTraveling by train is usually the best option for visiting large and medium-sized cities.
 Where can you go on the Italian train?
 Check this Italy Rail Map on Europe Travel.

 We'll list the types of trains by cost and speed, expensive and fast trains first.

-Eurostar (ES or Treni Eurostar Italia) and Frecce
+Frecce and Eurostar (ES or Treni Eurostar Italia)

-Italy's fast trains, not to be confused with the Eurostar that plies the English channel (the Italian Eurostar was first to claim the name).
-Seat reservations on Eurostar Italia and Frecce trains are mandatory.
-Eurostar Italia trains have now mainly been replaced by the Frecce series that serve major cities and you'll see them designated on the Trenitalia web site as Frecciarossa, Freeiargento, and Frecciabianca, however on the departure board at the station they may still be designated by ES.
+Frecce and Eurostar Italia are Italy's fast trains, not to be confused with the Eurostar that plies the English channel (the Italian Eurostar was first to claim the name).
+Seat reservations on Frecce and Eurostar Italia trains are mandatory and usually included in the ticket price.
+Eurostar Italia trains have mostly been replaced by the Frecce series that serve major cities and you'll see them designated on the Trenitalia web site as Frecciarossa, Frecciargento, and Frecciabianca, however on the departure board at the station they may still be designated by ES.

 Intercity and Intercity Plus trains

 Intercity are relatively fast trains that run the length of Italy, stopping at cities and large towns.
 First and second class service is available.
 First class coaches offer slightly better seats and are generally less populated.
 Seat reservations are compulsory on the Intercity Plus trains, and the fee is included in the ticket price.
 Seat reservations can be made for most Intercity trains, too.

 Regionale (Regional Trains)

 These are the local trains, often running around work and school schedules.
 They are cheap and usually reliable, but seats can be hard to find on major routes.
 Many regional trains have only second class seats, but if available, consider first class, asking for Prima Classe per favore, it's less likely to be full especially during commute times and doesn't cost much more.